 The various repayment plans based on income have different eligibility requirements and have different formulas for calculating the monthly payment.

-Of these, PAYER has the lowest monthly payments, followed by IBR.
+Of these, REPAYE and PAYE have the lowest monthly payments, followed by IBR.
 ICR has the highest monthly loan payments.

-No, there are no fees to consolidate federal student and parent loans, including the Federal Stafford loan and Federal PLUS loan.
-However, if a borrower was receiving a loan discount or "borrower benefit" from a FFEL program lender, the borrower may lose that benefit upon consolidation since the discounts are not provided by the promissory note.
+No, there are no fees to consolidate federal student and parent loans, including the Direct Loan and Federal PLUS loan.
+However, if a borrower was receiving a loan discount or “borrower benefit” from a FFEL program lender, the borrower may lose that benefit upon consolidation since the discounts are not provided by the promissory note.

-No, no credit check is required to consolidate federal education loans.
+No, no credit check is required to consolidate federal student loans.

 No, there are no early repayment penalties for a federal consolidation loan.
 To make extra payments, the borrower may specify “Extra payment to principal” on any prepayment.